 When the service is accompanied by music, it often begins with an instrumental piece of music, during which the congregation can prepare for worship.

-The flowers on the altar today are given by Mr. and Mrs. Malcolm Duncan, Jr. to the glory of God and in memory of Mary Ruth and Malcom Duncan and Dorothy and J.R.
-Closs, and in thanksgiving for their children and grandchildren.
+The flowers on the altar today are given by Toni Riley to the glory of God and in memory of Jack M. Riley, Jr.